Choosing the right Okavango Delta safari in Botswana

 A small, exclusive permanent camp in the heart of the Okavango Delta.
 Macatoo is a luxury bush camp and a rider's paradise!
 The morning rides are normally fast and exhilarating.
 You usually ride out at dawn when the game is most active, with plenty of opportunities for long canters on the dry islands or splashy gallops across the flood plains.
 When water levels are deep it may also be possible to swim the horses across some channels.
 The afternoon rides are usually shorter and more relaxed, allowing riders to get as close as possible to the wildlife, with great photographic opportunities.
 The camp was very recently renovated and offers luxurious, walk-in tents on raised platforms.
 Each tent has its own en-suite shower and loo.
 There is no WiFi and no electricity inside the tents, so be prepared to disconnect from the outside world!
 Accompanying non-riders are welcome and are offered walking, boat or vehicle safaris (dependent on water levels) and a 10% discount.

-This horseback safari in the western region of the Delta comprises three camp options: Kujwana camp, Mokolowane Camp, and a fly camp.
+This horseback safari in the western region of the Delta comprises two camp options: Kujwana camp and Mokolowane Camp (*).
 What makes this safari so special is that you will experience all of these camps within your week: a great way to explore a wider area and enjoy different environments.
 This is an exciting choice if you like to ride a lot, generally at a fast pace, and get close to the wildlife.
 Non-riders on this safari have their own guide and will be offered game drives, powerboat/mokoro safaris, walking safaris and fishing.
 Guests move with the riders to the various camps and join non-riding activities and picnics.
 We love that you can choose to fly into camp by helicopter - a 25-minute scenic flight which is an incredible experience.